|

 It is helpful to format cells containing fixed width strings with a font such as Courier which spaces each character evenly.
 Otherwise a True Type font (such as Ariel) will shrink the padded spaces and obscure the formatting.

 There may be little call for producing a comma separated field with this long manual method.
-Excel will save an identical text file simply by supplying each of the fields as separate parameters (see next example).
+Excel will save an identical text file simply by supplying each of the fields as columns or fields on a form (see next example).
 There may however be occasions when fussy programs expect CSV files to be in a slightly different format - such as with no speech marks around the text.

 Part two - exporting data from a form